 Group B Streptococcus Infection in Newborns

-What is group B streptococcus?Group B streptococcus (strep) is a type of bacteria.
+What is group B streptococcus in newborns?Group B streptococcus (strep) is a type of bacteria.
 It can be found in the digestive tract, urinary tract, and genital area of adults.
 About 1 in 4 pregnant women carry GBS in their rectum or vagina.
 During pregnancy, the mother can pass the infection to the baby.
 The fetus can get GBS during pregnancy.
 Newborns can get it from the mother's genital tract during delivery.
 GBS infection usually does not cause problems in healthy women before pregnancy.
 But it can cause serious illness for a newborn baby.

-Who is at risk for group B strep?
+Which newborns are at risk for group B strep?

 Newborns are more likely to get group B strep infection if the mother has: